 Smart home technology has a lot to offer both homeowners.
-At Cornerstone Protection, we use smart lighting technology to offer better protection for Kentucky homes.
+At Cornerstone Protection, we use smart lighting technology to provide better protection for Kentucky homes.
 This includes our smart security systems with devices like motion sensors, door contacts, and cameras.
 Still, you also have an array of smart devices that you can use to make your life more convenient while also bringing better security to your home.

 What is Smart Lighting and How does it Work?